 NoteBurner iTunes Audio Converter supports both Windows and Mac OS.
 Here we take the Windows version as an example to show you how to get Apple Music for free.
 If you are a Mac user, please refer to How to Get Apple Music for Free on Mac for detailed steps.

 Usually a simple interface is able to get users be familiar with a program quickly.
-After launching NoteBurner, you'll see a concise interface as below:
+After launching NoteBurner and selecting "iTunes App" download mode, you'll see a concise interface as below:

 Click "Add" button on the upper left.
 There will be a pop-up window which enables you to browse and select all your downloaded Apple Music in iTunes.
 Tick the Apple songs that you'd like to listen to on your iPhone.

-Click the "Settings" button on the upper right of the interface.
-Here you are able to choose output format (MP3, FLAC, AAC, AIFF, or WAV ), output quality, conversion speed, as well as output path.
+Click the "Settings" button on the bottom left of the interface.
+Here you are able to choose output format (MP3, FLAC, AAC, AIFF, WAV, or ALAC ), output quality, conversion speed, as well as output path.

 Click "Convert" button to start saving the Apple Music to your local computer.
 When the conversion is done, all the Apple songs you chose in Step 2 would have been downloaded to the output folder you set in previous step.

 By clicking "Menu" button on the upper right of NoteBurner iTunes Audio Converter or directly going to the output folder you set in Step 3, you can find all the downloaded Apple songs on your computer.